HorrorOfPartyBeach/Northcoders-News-BE/README.md

 ## **Endpoints and Examples**

-To test endpoints, follow the steps below:
+To use endpoints, follow the steps below:

 * Ensure `mongod` is running in one terminal